Terra Mítica

 In 2016, the Luxor Hotel was opened.
 To coincide with the hotel's opening, the season was reduced to three months, but prices were increased, causing many season pass holders to complain.

 It appears as if in the 2021 season only Iberia Park reopened, as the map of Terra Mítica and all its attractions were removed from the website.
 In addition to that, some of Iberia Park's more elaborate attractions, such as El Rescate de Ulises (Ulysses' Rescue), also stayed closed.
+A new show, Fantasia was premiered in the auditorium in the islands section.
+The former Barbarossa arena was heavily refurbished to house a new show, Iroko.
+The show would run for the 2021 season but would not continue into 2022.
+The arena is now unused and still features the refurbishments for the show.

+In 2022, the whole park opened up again with the addition of a new, high production show in the Circus maximus venue.
+Espartaco, Honor y coraje makes use of: projection mapping, stunts, horses, chariots and gladiator battles.
+The Fantasia show continued on in this season and performed alongside Espartaco.

+In 2023, a new horror passage, Arde Troya, opened in the queue line of the former ride, El Rescate de Ulises.
+The maze lasts around 6-7 minutes with the inclusion of around 7 actors.
+In addition to this, 3 new shows were added on top of Espartaco Honor y coraje and Fantasia.
+These include El sueño de Egipto, a multidisciplinary show in the parks main entrance, La magica de Los dioses, a magic show featured in a temporary venue in the Greece zone, and The Spanish Horse, a dance show featured in front of the Fantasia auditorium.

 Park Structure

 The park is organized into five thematic areas, each influenced by their respective origins: